-The scope-of-practice for this kit has evolved over years.
+The scope-of-practice for this kit has evolved working with humans, domestic, native and exotic animals in many roles since the late 1970’s.
 It’s for use at any time, has most of the initial bandage basics and vital sign instruments.
 Usually my starting place for all things medical related.
 It is for medical issues that have presented many times.
 In station aid, medical coverage at public events, emergency service calls.
 People asking for anti-acids for heartburn, a toothpick or length of dental floss to pick out a piece of popcorn kernel or meat.
 Band-aids for the stubbed toe or skinned knee.
 A condom.
 Blood pressure checks.
-Sometimes cardiac arrest.
-20+ years working with domestic, native and exotic animals in many roles.

 Working correctly the pulse oximeter and blood pressure monitor can be accurate.
 They’re here to complement patient feedback, palpation, my stethoscope and sphygmomanometer along with the other digital age technology.
 All of them producing life saving information that could make a difference in outcome.
 These instruments provide: bowel/heart/lung sounds, blood pressure, blood oxygen saturation, pulse, temperature and blood glucose levels.
 The instruments may be the only way to get vital information from a lethargic or unconscious person.

 They can also be used effectively by layperson with on-the-spot training.
 A layperson doesn’t have to understand the results to obtain accurate ones with the battery operated devices.
 Many of them were designed for the patient to use at home.
 In austere conditions this capability could prove invaluable.